 If you’ve lost a major amount of weight, you have my admiration and congratulations!
-Many men and women struggle with excess weight throughout their entire lives and, when they find a solution—either weight loss surgery or a combination of diet and exercise—they have every right to celebrate.
-Unfortunately, after the weight is gone, these patients have sagging skin, which takes away some of their joy and personal satisfaction.
+Many men and women struggle with excess weight throughout their entire lives, and when they find a solution—either with weight loss surgery or a combination of diet and exercise—they have every right to celebrate.
+Unfortunately after the weight is gone, these patients have sagging skin, which takes away some of their joy and personal satisfaction.
 Are there solutions?
 Yes!
 Are they right for you?
-Maybe!
+Maybe.
 Read on!

 For NW Indiana men and women with significant weight loss, removal of excess skin is part and parcel of their journey.
-Without this step, sagging skin can make exercise uncomfortable and notwithstanding visits to the gym, finding satisfaction in shopping for clothes can be difficult.
-For this reason, procedures such as a tummy tuck, liposuction, and breast lift procedures are often good choices for my Valparaiso and Schererville post-bariatric patients.
+Without this step, sagging skin can make exercise uncomfortable, and notwithstanding visits to the gym, finding satisfaction in shopping for clothes can be difficult.
+For this reason, procedures such as a liposuction, breast lift, and tummy tuck procedures are often good choices for my Valparaiso and Schererville post-bariatric patients.

-When is the Right Time for Body Contouring After Weight Loss?
+When Is the Right Time for Body Contouring?

-There are 3 primary factors that my Indiana body sculpting patients and I review when considering a body contouring procedure:
+There are 3 primary factors I review with my Indiana patients who are considering body contouring procedures:

-Whether you’ve lost weight through diet and exercise or bariatric surgery, maintaining that lower weight for a period of at least six months is an important issue because significant weight fluctuations after your procedure can eliminate the gains of that procedure.
+Whether you’ve lost weight through diet and exercise or bariatric surgery, maintaining that lower weight for a period of at least six months is an important issue.
+Significant weight fluctuations after your procedure can eliminate the gains of that procedure.
 Imagine having a tummy tuck and then gaining 30 lbs.
-You can easily see how that can negatively affect your results, right?
+You can easily see how that can negatively affect your results.
 That’s why we encourage our patients to maintain their target weight for at least six months.

 Most of my NW Indiana patients with significant weight loss have this goal: to eliminate the unsightly and uncomfortable extra skin.
 They understand that, even with the best results, body contouring has its limits.
 When we meet for consultation, I promise to be clear with you about how much we can accomplish and how many procedures are required to do so.

-If you have lost significant weight and want information about body sculpting procedures here in NW Indiana, please call my office at 800-721-3244 or complete this online form.
+If you have lost significant weight and want information about body sculpting procedures here in the Schererville, Merrillville, and Valparaiso area, please call my office at (800) 721-3244 or complete this online form.